 Is PACA a Problem?
-Answer: The process has to be unraveled to the grower.
+Answer: The process has to be unraveled by the grower.

 Factors and P.O. financers do not lend on inventory.
-Let’s assume that a distributor of produce is selling to a couple of local supermarkets.
-The accounts receivable usually turns very quickly because produce is a perishable item.
+Let’s assume that a produce distributor is selling to several local supermarkets.
+The accounts receivable usually turn very quickly because produce is a perishable item.
 However, it depends on where the produce distributor is sourcing.
-If the sourcing is done with a more prominent distributor, there probably won’t be an financing.
+If the sourcing is done with a more prominent distributor, there probably won’t be an issue with accounts receivable and purchase order financing.
 However, if the sourcing is done directly through the growers, the funding must be done more carefully.

 An even better scenario is when a value-add is involved.
-Example: Somebody is buying green, red, and yellow bell peppers from a variety of growers.
+Example: Somebody is buying green, red, and yellow bell peppers from various growers.
 They’re packaging these items up and then selling them as packaged items.
-Sometimes that value-added process of packaging it, bulking it, and then selling it will be enough for the factor or P.O. financer to look at favorably.
-The distributor has provided enough value-add or altered the product enough where PACA does not necessarily apply My Latest News.
+Sometimes, that value-added process of packaging, bulking, and then selling it will be enough for the factor or P.O. financer to look at favorably.
+The distributor has provided enough value-add or altered the product enough that PACA does not necessarily apply My Latest News.

-Another example might be a distributor of produce taking the product and cutting it up and then packaging it, and then distributing it.
-There could be potential here because the distributor could be selling the product to supermarket chains – so in other words, the debtors could very well be outstanding.
-How they source, the product will have an impact, and what they do with the product after they source it will affect.
+Another example might be a produce distributor taking the product, cutting it up, packaging it, and distributing it.
+There could be potential here because the distributor could be selling the product to supermarket chains – so, in other words, the debtors could very well be outstanding.
+How they source the product will have an impact, and what they do with it after they source it will affect it.
 This is the part that the factor or P.O. financer will never know until they look at the deal, and this is why individual cases are touch and go.

 READ MORE :